 - Inline Rectangle – 300 x 250

 - Wide Skyscraper – 160 x 600

 You will find the most standard banner sizes in our banner ad maker , and lots of templates for them.
 You will also find some special banner ad sizes for Facebook:

 - Facebook ads: 600 x 315

 - Facebook posts: 940 x 788

-We recently created an infographic concerning web banner size and how the affect your conversions.
+We also also created an infographic concerning web banner size and how the affect your conversions.

 It’s crucial for the advertiser to know what banner size is best fitted for his display ad campaign because, frankly, the size matters when you display a banner ad.